bakedziti420/js-oop-flower-power/readme.md

 We now have a method inside our flower object called `bloom`.

 There's an issue with the above code.
-If we create multiple flowers we don't if the attributes `color`, `petal`, and `smells` all have different properties.
+If we create multiple flowers we don't care if the attributes `color`, `petal`, and `smells` all have different properties.
 It makes sense for these properties to be different and customizable for each flower.
 However, all flowers could share the `bloom` method.
 What we want to avoid is creating an entirely new `bloom` method every time we make a new flower.

 ```javascript
 var lily = new Flower();